5 Ways To Funk Up Your Brussels Sprouts

-Brussels sprouts.
 After Marmite, this small vegetable might be one of the most divisive foods out there.
 They’re traditionally seen as a Christmas vegetable however, given that there are over 100 different varieties, they are actually in season almost year-round with the peak season running from September to mid-February.
 These two factors, combined, means that there is often a sharp decline in demand for sprouts straight after the holidays, leaving growers with a lot of surplus product.
 That’s why we’re here to argue the case that the humble sprout is for life, not just for Christmas.

-Are you a sprout devotee but still occasionally find yourself wondering, apart from roasting, what other methods of preparation are out there?
-Well, we’re here to help.
-Read on for our 5 favourite ways to enjoy them; before trying any of these methods you’ll need to give your sprouts a quick rinse and remove any torn or loose leaves, then pat them dry.
+Top tip: Before trying any of these methods you’ll need to give your sprouts a quick rinse and remove any torn or loose leaves, then pat them dry.

-1. SAUTÉ YOUR SPROUTS
+1. SAUTÉED SPROUTS

 Is anyone else still haunted by the memory of over-boiled, mushy Brussels sprouts on their dinner plate?
 Instead sautéing them is the perfect way to bring out their flavour and add a bit of texture and crispiness.
 Simply heat up a glug of oil in your pan, then toss in the sprouts (halved if you fancy), season well and add garlic, lemon or your spices of choice - the combinations are endless.
 Cook for 8-10 minutes or until well browned and crispy.
 Pour them into your serving dish, then top with a heaping of parmesan or nutritional yeast for an extra zing.